freeletics/khonshu/docs/navigation/results.md

 # Destination results

 Khonshu has a built-in way to receive results from another screen inside the app.
-For that it is required to call `DestinationNavigator.registerForNavigationResult<Result>()` or `HostNavigator.registerForNavigationResult<Route, Result>()`.
+For that it is required to call `DestinationNavigator2.registerForNavigationResult<Result>()` or `HostNavigator.registerForNavigationResult<Route, Result>()`.

-The `DestinationNavigator` overload uses the current `StackEntryId`, so it doesn't require the route type of the current screen.
+The `DestinationNavigator2` overload uses the current stack entry, so it doesn't require the route type of the current screen.
 The `HostNavigator` overload is kept for existing code; `Route` in this case should be the `NavRoute` class for the current screen. `Result` is the type of the expected result which can be any `Serializable` class.
 The register method will return a